dcli

 }

-DCli provide an extensive API designed specifically for building command line apps.
+DCli provides an extensive API designed specifically for building command-line apps.

 Displaying information